shakes76/PatternFlow/recognition/s4736267 SiameseNetwork/README.md

 The major change was the introduction of two additonal linear linear layers at the end of the branch structure and the removal of the previous used adaptive average pooling function.
 Furthermore the number of identiy blocks was reduced, so that all four stages contain 4 residual blocks.
 Especially due to the introduction of the average poling layer, the runtime of the SNN increased dramatically.

-> Test accuracy 70.35%

 ### Reusing the additional classification network

 Instead of picking a small number of references for final classification, the previous described classification net is used to further improve the performance of the overall system.
-With a total number of three linear layers and the use of the BCEloss() function, the implementationn of the classifcation net is kept quite simple.
+With a total number of four linear layers and the use of the BCEloss() function, the implementationn of the classifcation net is kept quite simple.

-> Test accuracy 75.35%

 ### Outlook:
 Further improvements for the SNN implementation would be